-Our in-house partners and all departments now participate in our diversion tracking system so we can collect data on our green practices and work toward a goal of 50% diversion (check out our real-time 2018 Diversion Tracker).
+Our in-house partners and all departments now participate in our diversion tracking system so we can collect data on our green practices and work toward a goal of 70% diversion (check out our 2020 Sustainability Report).
 Plus, we are training staff to understand the importance of sustainable practices, not only at work, but in their daily lives.

 Rooftop Solar Panel Array Produces SRECs